 Erik Rasmussen has been interested in the outdoors since he was very young.
 His naturalist training started at the age of seven at the Riekes Center Nature Awareness Department.
 Because he went to public school he could not engage in homeschool programs but he attended every summer camp and in school program and camping trip he could.

-Wanting to round out his skills as an Outdoorsman Erik attending the University of Utah and received his Bachelors in Parks Recreation and Tourism emphasizing in Adventure and Outdoor Programs.
+Wanting to round out his skills as an Outdoorsman Erik attended the University of Utah and received his Bachelors in Parks Recreation and Tourism; emphasizing in Adventure and Outdoor Programs.
 He also received an Entrepreneurship Certificate.
 During his time in school Erik continued his practice in survival skills but also gained proficiency in mountain biking, rock climbing, snowboarding, skiing, kayaking, backpacking and other outdoor sports.
 To finish off his school career Erik interned at EarthWalk Northwest where he assisted with classes and soaked up skills knowledge like a sponge.

 Contact us by sending an email to firstname.lastname@example.org.